-2. Create small segments
+2. Create Small Segments

-Segments are the guiding force behind your marketing campaigns - so the smaller the segment, higher are the chances that your message will resonate with the audience.
+Segments are the guiding force behind your marketing campaigns - so the smaller the segment, the higher are the chances that your message will resonate with the audience.

 Because it has been refined to address the needs of the particular segment only!
 So don’t stop at creating broad segments, create mutually exclusive micro-segments which will help you communicate better with your users.

-3. Create practical segments
+3. Create Practical Segments

 While segmenting your user base into micro-segments, do keep in mind that the size of the segment is practical enough to engage.
 Over-segmenting users can sometimes lead to the creation of tiny groups of users based on small data points, which may not give clear insights.
-It becomes difficult to optimise marketing campaigns targeted at such small segments due to the lack of valuable insight and can add a significant load to your marketing budget.
+It becomes difficult to optimize marketing campaigns targeted at such small segments due to the lack of valuable insight and can add a significant load to your marketing budget.

-When creating user segments, make sure that users of each segment have discernibly different needs and behavioural patterns.
+When creating user segments, make sure that users of each segment have discernibly different needs and behavioral patterns.
 If you are unable to distinguish segments by describing each with three adjectives, then it's highly likely that you have created segments whose needs are pretty much the same.
 We suggest you scrap them and start again.